Super Meat Boy: Plot

 The game's opening describes that Meat Boy (a boy born without skin) and his girlfriend Bandage Girl (a girl whose body is covered in bandages) love one another, though the antagonist Dr. Fetus (an intelligent fetus in a jar piloting a mechanical body) is unloved: thus, he hates everybody.

 One day, Bandage Girl is kidnapped by Dr. Fetus in a fit of jealousy.
 Meat Boy proceeds to chase Dr. Fetus to rescue her, though the latter causes a forest fire and pursues Meat Boy in a large mech "Lil' Slugger".
 Lil' Slugger is destroyed after Meat Boy tricks the doctor into piloting it into a variety of hazards.
 Dr. Fetus then escapes to an abandoned hospital where he unleashes a giant monster made of blood "C.H.A.D".
 Meat Boy causes it to evaporate upon exposing the creature to sunlight, and kills it offscreen by smothering the creature with a pillow before continuing after Dr. Fetus, who has ventured to an abandoned salt factory.
-There, Dr. Fetus creates an evil clone of Meat Boy from his own feces "Brownie" who he directs to attack Meat Boy, though the two are interrupted from fighting when salt floods the factory: presumably killing Brownie.
+There, Dr. Fetus creates an evil clone of Meat Boy from his own feces "Brownie" who he directs to attack Meat Boy, though the two are interrupted from fighting when salt floods the factory, presumably killing Brownie.
 Dr. Fetus then ventures to hell, with Meat Boy discovering that, due to the game's difficulty, a variety of Meat Boy corpses are present.
 A large golem, "Little Horn", is created from these corpses, though it kills itself by repeatedly slamming its own head into the ground, allowing Dr. Fetus to escape whilst triggering a nuclear missile, which causes the rapture and opens a path to a ruined city.
-There, Meat Boy fights three large worms "The Larries": tricking them into jumping into sawblades.
+There, Meat Boy fights three large worms, "The Larries", tricking them into jumping into sawblades.

 In the final level, Dr. Fetus, frustrated by Meat Boy's ability to respawn, chases him wielding a rocket launcher, though Meat Boy manages to destroy Dr. Fetus' mechanical body by destroying a bridge he stands on during the fight.
-Dr. Fetus tries to kill Meat Boy and Bandage Girl by triggering a self-destruct sequence, though is unsuccessful when Brownie reappears to saves the two: sacrificing himself.
+Dr. Fetus tries to kill Meat Boy and Bandage Girl by triggering a self-destruct sequence, though is unsuccessful when Brownie reappears to save the two, sacrificing himself.
 As Bandage Girl hugs Meat Boy after escaping, Dr. Fetus suddenly lands on Bandage Girl and tries to pummel her as the game cuts to credits.
 If Dr. Fetus is beaten in the Dark World, It is shown in an extended ending that Fetus's attacks were ineffective and Bandage Girl proceeds to stomp on him.

-A bonus chapter "Cotton Alley" appears after beating the game: in which Meat Boy is kidnapped by Dr. Fetus, and Bandage Girl must save him.
+A bonus chapter "Cotton Alley" appears after beating the game in which Meat Boy is kidnapped by Dr. Fetus, and Bandage Girl must save him.